 Historic Road Trip: South Texas Coastal Bend

-The Texas coast stretches 350 miles from South Padre Island to the Louisiana border, extending through a diverse array of towns, each with their own rich history.
-The southern portion of the coast—roughly 100 miles of shoreline between Rockport and South Padre Island—offers travelers a diverse range of heritage tourism opportunities.
+The Texas coast stretches 350 miles from South Padre Island to the Louisiana border, extending through an array of towns, each with their own rich history.
+The southern portion of the coast—roughly 100 miles of shoreline between Rockport and South Padre Island—offers travelers a range of heritage tourism opportunities.

 Picture of a plate of cookies